HasanMothaffar/HasanMothaffar/README.md

 # Hello 👋 I'm Hasan Mothaffar, a Frontend developer | CS Student

-I'm a fourth-year CS student studying at Damascus University, and I work as a freelance web developer.
+I'm a software engineering student at Damascus University (4th year), and I work as a freelance web developer.
 You can check out [my profile on LinkedIn](https://www.linkedin.com/in/hasan-mothaffar-0a55301b0/) to see my previous projects.

-I'm currently learning **Laravel** in the hopes of becoming a full-stack developer.

 Check out my latest contributions to the **Syrian Open Source Organization** here! https://github.com/Syrian-Open-Source/custom-snap